frictionlessdata/datasets/datapackages/types-formats-and-constraints/string/README.md

 You should expect following errors when validating data against the schema in datapackage.json:

-* "default" field values cannot be empty as it has "required" constraint
+* The value "null" does not conform to the "required" constraint for column "default"
-* "email" field value in row 3 is not an email
+* The value "user2@domain" in column "email" is not type "string" and format "email"
-* "uri" field value in row 3 is not a URI
+* The value "https:/domain.com" in column "uri" is not type "string" and format "uri"